ShivamArora/meteorify/README.md

 - Connect to Meteor server
 - Use Meteor Subscriptions
 - Meteor Authentication
-- oAuth Authentication with Google and Facebook (needs [server-side code in JavaScript](https://gist.github.com/wendellrocha/794b2154bb18ce2b81b21c5da79cc76e) for use with Meteor)
+- oAuth Authentication with Google, Facebook and Apple* (needs [server-side code in JavaScript](https://gist.github.com/wendellrocha/794b2154bb18ce2b81b21c5da79cc76e) for use with Meteor)
 - Call custom Methods on Meteor
 - Access underlying databases

+*Login with Apple currently only supports iOS 13+.

 ## Dependency